hatakeyamak/TopEFT/mcgeneration/README.md

 ### Step 5: Run gridpack
 within the `genproductions/bin/MadGraph5_aMCatNLO/` folder, you can run this "`submit_gridpack_EFT.sh`" script by doing:
 ```
+# if run the job in screen
 source submit_gridpack_EFT.sh slc7_amd64_gcc700 CMSSW_10_2_18
+# if run the job in container interactively
+cmssw-el7 -- source submit_gridpack_EFT.sh slc7_amd64_gcc700 CMSSW_10_2_18 interactive >& gridpack_EFT.log &
 ```
-There are two optional arguments, namely the SCRAM architecture (argument 1) and the CMSSW version (argument 2) that are to be used for the gridpack generation.
+There are three optional arguments, namely the SCRAM architecture (argument 1) and the CMSSW version (argument 2) that are to be used for the gridpack generation.
+The third argument is for using screen or run the process interactively.
 Make sure these are compatible with your machine (lxplus7 or lxplus6).
-If these are not given, by default the script takes `slc7_amd64_gcc700` and `CMSSW_10_2_18`, which can be run from lxplus7.
+If these are not given, by default the script takes `slc7_amd64_gcc700`, `CMSSW_10_2_18`, and `screen`, which can be run from lxplus7.
-The above command will launch the gridpack creation locally but in a seperate `screen` session, so you can continue doing other things.
+If you use the `screen` mode the command will launch the gridpack creation locally but in a seperate `screen` session, so you can continue doing other things.
 You can monitor your screen sessions doing `screen -ls`, and you can attach to the running screen session by doing `screen -r (screenID)`.
 Use `ctrl+a+d` to detach again form an attached screen session.
 After the gridpack generation is finished, the screen session will terminate automatically (which is when you will know the job has finished, and it does not show up anymore in `screen -ls`).
 You should now see a tarball in your directory, which holds your gridpack.

 **_NOTE: gridpack generation can take several minutes up to several hours, depending on your process and the amount of weights that need to be saved._**